 There are two types of federal direct loans: subsidized and unsubsidized.
-Subsidized Loans are loans that The U.S. Department of Education pays interest on while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period), and during a period of deferment (a postponement of loan payments).
+Subsidized loans are loans that The U.S. Department of Education pays interest on while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period), and during a period of deferment (a postponement of loan payments).
 Unsubsidized Loans are loans that the borrower is responsible for paying the interest on during all periods.
 If you choose not to pay the interest your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).
-Loan Limits According to Year in School and Dependency Federal Direct Student Loans Year Dependent Students (except students whose parents are unable to obtain PLUS Loans) Independent Students (and dependent undergraduate students whose parents are unable to obtain PLUS Loans) First-Year Undergraduate Annual Loan Limit \$5,500-No more than \$3,500 of this amount may be in subsidized loans. \$9,500-No more than \$3,500 of this amount may be in subsidized loans.
+Loan Limits According to Year in School and Dependence Federal Direct Student Loans Year Dependent Students (except students whose parents are unable to obtain PLUS Loans) Independent Students (and dependent undergraduate students whose parents are unable to obtain PLUS Loans) First-Year Undergraduate Annual Loan Limit \$5,500-No more than \$3,500 of this amount may be in subsidized loans. \$9,500-No more than \$3,500 of this amount may be in subsidized loans.
 Subsidized and Unsubsidized Aggregate Loan Limit \$31,000-No more than \$23,000 of this amount may be in subsidized loans. \$57,500-No more than \$23,000 of this amount may be in subsidized loans.
 PLUS Loans This is a federal loan that parents can receive for up to the amount of the total cost of attendance minus any other aid received.
 If the parent has an adverse credit history or there are extenuating circumstances, such as a recent bankruptcy, then the student may receive the independent loan amount listed above.
 The parent must complete the application and Master Promissory Note (MPN) at StudentLoans.gov.
-Private Loans with organizations that we've s with an organization that you particular already provided our informations of the state of the on to at this link:
+Private Loans You can apply for private loans with an organization that you prefer, such as your bank, or with organizations that we've already provided our information to at this link: https://choice.fastproducts.org/FastChoice/home/4227800/1